 Master's Research

-I’m taking a neuroaffirmative approach, recently diagnosed with ASD, I’m operating with the understanding that sensory difference is treated as a lived condition that design can actively engage with, not a problem to be corrected or minimized.
+My Master’s research investigates how design can support sensory regulation, stimulation, and joy in everyday environments, particularly for neurodivergent individuals.
+I’m taking a neuroaffirmative approach, recently diagnosed with Autism Spectrum Disorder (ASD), I’m operating with the understanding that sensory difference is treated as a lived condition that design can actively engage with, not a problem to be corrected or minimized.

 This project reframes sensory difference as a design condition that should inform how objects behave, feel, and invite interaction.
+The focus is on predictable, engaging, and self-directed sensory experiences rather than sensory avoidance, with an emphasis on colour.

+The research is not a single finished object.
+It consists of a growing body of sensory experiments and prototypes.
 The work so far has included extensive material exploration and sketching, as well as the development of several prototypes.

 Sketchbook